 I wore the look above while working at home yesterday.
 When I had to run out to do a couple of errands, I put on some jewelry, a scarf, gloves, and a coat.

-The new coated jeans in Deep Merlot are from Chico’s here.
-The same scarf relates to the colors of the sweater, the jeans and the Bordeaux Dooney & Bourke bag here.
+The new coated jeans in Deep Merlot are from Chico’s.
+The same scarf relates to the sweater’s colors, the jeans, and the Bordeaux Dooney & Bourke bag.
 You can see from this photo that the sweater is longer in the back than in the front.

-Wear the same sweater with the Juliet Flocked Pants (here) and long silver necklace (similar here) and small crystal earrings (here) to create a lovely evening look.
-Similar black suede pumps are here.
-A similar evening clutch is here.
+Wear the same sweater with dressy pants and a long silver necklace, and small crystal earrings to create a lovely evening look.

 I call this “Silk Stockings in a Bottle”… Beautycounter Glow Shimmer Oil is here.
-I put it on my feet and legs when I don’t want to wear stockings because some shoes won’t stay on as I walk in hose.
+I put it on my feet and legs when I don’t want to wear stockings because some shoes won’t stay on as I walk while wearing hose.

 The basic black sweater can also be edgy and urban.
 (The sweater shown is much longer in the back than in the front.)
-I paired the sweater with my Levi’s jacket here and black leggings here.
-The Ralph Lauren bag is here.
-The tourquise earrings are from T.J.
-Maxx.
-Similar here.
+I paired the sweater with my Levi’s jacket and black leggings.

-The new Brusque Combat Boots are from DSW (similar here).
+The new Brusque Combat Boots are from DSW.
 When it snows, I’m all set with the proper boots now!

-If I need to layer further, I can drape my Everlane gray wool jacket (here) over my shoulders or wear it over the jean jacket.
-The beauty of neutral colors and classic flattering shapes is that they can be worn in so many ways and for several seasons.
+If I need to layer further, I can drape my Everlane gray wool jacket over my shoulders or wear it over the jean jacket.
+The beauty of neutral colors and classic, flattering shapes can be worn in so many ways and for several seasons.

-In the video below, I show you a few ways to tie and drape fifty-one-inch silk scarves.
+In the video at the bottom of this post, I show you a few ways to tie and drape fifty-one-inch silk scarves.